leriley/MarkdownPages/meshing.md

 ![Simenhancer](mesh9.jpg)
 Thankfully, this one showed up correctly in SimEnhacer.
 I just decided to increase the size of the mesh back in Milkshape, reexport, and remake the .skn file because the head looked a little small to me.
 Now I like the size of it, which means it's ready for gameplay!
 ![In game](mesh10.jpg)
-And there she is in game!
+And there she is!
 We've now got brand new content for a more than 20-year-old game.

 [Home](README.md) | [Tools](tools.md) | [Files and File Types](skn2objcxm.md)